 The libel trial between the McDonalds Corporation and two environmental activists (a postman and a gardener from London) became the longest running trial in English legal history, beginning in June 1994 and lasting 313 days.
 This section of the McSpotlight web site includes Mr Justice Bell’s judgment of 19 June 1997, court transcripts, a selection of legal documents relating to the proceedings, witness statements, and information about the subsequent appeal.
 There are also news stories and press releases up to 2006 and a few legal articles.

-The Medicines and Healthcare Products Regulatory Agency (MHRA) is an executive agency of the Department of Health, formed in 2003 from a merger of the Medical Devices Agency and the Medicines Control Agency.
+The Medicines and Healthcare Products Regulatory Agency (MHRA) is an executive agency of the Department of Health and Social Care, formed in 2003 from a merger of the Medical Devices Agency and the Medicines Control Agency.
 Its section of the GOV.UK web site contains information, news and documents relating to the regulation of medicines and medical devices in the UK.

 The Society is the regulatory and professional body for pharmacists in Northern Ireland.
 Its register is searchable online.
 Other content includes guidance, links to legislation, the Code of Ethics, and details of the complaint procedure.